Embed Fonts in a XAML for Windows Embedded Application (Compact 2013)

 OS design subprojects provide a verbose description of the progress at each stage of the build process, so it is easy to miss warnings that could result in your application not building correctly.
 To confirm that the font was embedded correctly, open your application executable using the resource editor and verify that the font exists.

-In Visual Studio, in Solution Explorer, locate and right-click the Silverlight for Windows Embedded subproject folder, and then click Build.
+In Visual Studio, in Solution Explorer, locate and right-click the XAML for Windows Embedded subproject folder, and then click Build.
 Confirm that the project builds successfully.

 In Visual Studio, on the File menu, click Open, and then click File.